IBM/MAX-Image-Caption-Generator/README.md

 [![Build Status](https://travis-ci.org/IBM/MAX-Image-Caption-Generator.svg?branch=master)](https://travis-ci.org/IBM/MAX-Image-Caption-Generator)

-# IBM Developer Model Asset Exchange: Show and Tell Image Caption Generator
+# IBM Developer Model Asset Exchange: Image Caption Generator

 This repository contains code to instantiate and deploy an image caption generation model.
 This model generates captions from a fixed vocabulary that describe the contents of images in the [COCO Dataset](http://cocodataset.org/#home).
 The model consists of an _encoder_ model - a deep convolutional net using the Inception-v3 architecture trained on [ImageNet-2012 data](http://www.image-net.org/challenges/LSVRC/2012/) - and a _decoder_ model - an LSTM network that is trained conditioned on the encoding from the image _encoder_ model.
 The input to the model is an image, and the output is a sentence describing the image content.